KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 ![k8s cheatsheet](/Media/k8s_cheatsheet.png)

+### Creating a Kubernetes Cluster with `kubeadm`

+`kubeadm` is a Kubernetes tool for bootstrapping a cluster on existing machines, often used for learning and self-managed setups.
+*   **`kubeadm init`**: This command initializes the primary control-plane node by setting up its core components (API server, etcd, etc.).
+*   **`kubeadm join`**: Using a token from the `init` process, this command securely adds worker or additional control-plane nodes to the cluster.
+For local development, tools like Minikube, Kind, or k3s offer simpler single-command cluster creation. (e.g. `minikube start`)

 ## What is Kubernetes and Why is it Needed?

 Kubernetes is an open-source container orchestration tool used to manage and scale containers efficiently.
 As microservices became more common, managing containers became increasingly complex.
 Kubernetes solves this problem by automatically scaling applications based on load and ensuring service continuity.